SELF-Technology/self-chain-public/docs/roadmap/developer-incentives.md

 **Secure Document Storage and Sharing**

-- Store documents on the blockchain with encryption, share securely via SELF Messenger, and use SELF AI to organize them.
+- Store documents on the blockchain with encryption, share securely via SELF Messenger, and use SELF AI to organise them.

-**Decentralized Freelance Marketplace**
+**Decentralised Freelance Marketplace**

 - A platform where freelancers and clients connect, with smart contracts managing payments and the AI matching skills, using SELF Messenger for communication.

-**Decentralized Finance Applications**
+**Decentralised Finance Applications**

-- Access decentralized finance applications directly through the SELF app.
+- Access decentralised finance applications directly through the SELF app.

 **Footprint - Next Generation Social Media**